CLEVELAND — Three people and one business were charged after allegedly owning and operating cryptocurrency kiosks illegally across Northeast Ohio.

 CHARGES

-All three individuals as well as S and P Solutions are being charged with the exact same crimes, which are listed below:
+All three individuals as well as S and P Solutions were charged with the following crimes:

 “We’re dealing with a new industry with cryptocurrency, but we’re not dealing with new laws," Rogalski said.
 "The same laws and the same legal theories apply to this business as any other businesses.
 Cryptocurrency is money.
 If you’re a money transmitter in the state of Ohio, you need to have a license.”